r3dg0d/SIVA/README.md

 # SIVA
 SIVA (short for super-intelligent voice assistant) is a voice assistant that performs a variety of tasks, as well as providing general information.
 Heavily inspired from Tony Stark's JARVIS tool.

+It is the god of all OSINT (OPEN-SOURCE INTELLIGENCE NATIONAL TREASURE).

+Ask it anything, and it can do it.

+Testing code with Python, Web-servers, and Data Collection.

 # To-Do
 ✅ code a barebones virtual assistant (wakeword, speech recognition, response) ✅ code "hello world" with tts.